-2.22 Employee retirement benefits
+2.21 Employee retirement benefits

-The employees of the Group's subsidiaries which operate in the PRC are required to participate in a central pension scheme operated by the local municipal government.
+The employees of the Group's subsidiaries which operate in the PRC are required to participate in a central pension scheme (the "Central Pension Scheme") operated by the local municipal government.
 These subsidiaries are required to contribute a certain percentage of their payroll costs to the central pension scheme.
 The contributions are charged to the consolidated statement of profit or loss as they become payable in accordance with the rules of the central pension scheme.